Satyajith/ClockAlarm/README.md

  2. Existing Alarm
 When button "New Alarm" is clicked we navigate to next screen where we can set alarm When button "Existing Alarm" is clicked then we get to a screen where we have list of all the alarms that is being set.
 So this interface helps me to develop my app in an efficient way.
-This helps to set alarm in next screen.
+This helps to set alarm in next screen and set number of questions for the application and set alarm tone and application name.